 Ferris wheel’s impact on society became so strong that it found its place even outside of the carnival context, anchoring itself at tourist destinations, as the “eyes” of the cities.
 These pupil-shaped attractions, such as London Eye, offer unique perspectives and panoramic views of the area, becoming popular vehicles for sightseeing.

 The 19th-century invention intertwined with many world cultures and contexts, establishing itself as a recognizable visual symbol.
-From Chernobyl to Hello Kitty Ferris wheel, from Edinburgh Christmas Market Ferris wheel to Cosmo Clock 21 in Yokohama, Japan, from Disneyland’s Mickey’s Fun Wheel to the world’s largest transportable Ferris wheel at Coachella, from Ferris wheel towering over Niagara Falls to the one powered by humans in Myanmar, the list of Ferris wheels that shaped our perception of entertainment is truly a long one.
+From Chernobyl to Hello Kitty Ferris wheel, from Edinburgh Christmas Market Ferris wheel to Cosmo Clock 21 in Yokohama, Japan, from Disneyland’s Mickey’s Fun Wheel to the largest transportable Ferris wheel in the world at Coachella, from Ferris wheel towering over Niagara Falls to the one powered by humans in Myanmar, the list of Ferris wheels that shaped our perception of entertainment is truly a long one.

 1. Ain Dubai